Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Faddeev equation with Deformed Contour

 \subsection{Deformed Contour}

-Projecting the abstract operator equations~\eqref{eqn:Faddeev}, \eqref{eqn:LSE} and~\eqref{eqn:ElasScatU} onto the partial-wave basis yields the integral equations for $NN$ and $3N$ dynamics.
-The momentum-space integrations in these equations typically contain various singularities.
-In the numerical computation, we employ contour deformation to circumvent these singularities.
-Suppose $p''$ is the integration variable and the original contour runs from $0$ to $\infty$ along the positive real axis, we deform the contour by rotating it clockwise by a small angle $\theta$:
+Projecting the abstract operator equations~\eqref{eqn:Faddeev}, \eqref{eqn:LSE}, and~\eqref{eqn:ElasScatU} onto the partial-wave basis yields integral equations for $NN$ and $3N$ dynamics.
+The momentum-space integrals in these equations typically involve singularities.
+In numerical computations, we employ contour deformation to circumvent these singularities.
+Suppose $p''$ is the integration variable and that the original contour runs from $0$ to $\infty$ along the positive real axis; we deform the contour by rotating it clockwise by a small angle $\theta$:

-In Fig.~\ref{fig:PionPole}, the rotated contour is illustrated by the ray at the angle $\theta$.
-For a sufficiently large value of $p''$, the deformed contour circles counterclockwise back to $+\infty$ of the real axis.
-In practical calculations, we always ensure the integrand decays rapidly enough so that the integral along the arc can be neglected.
-This technique resembles the ``complex scaling'' method found in many coordinate-space calculations for scatterings and reactions, e.g., in Refs.~\cite{Ho:1983lwa, Moiseyev:1998gjp, Myo:2014ypa, Myo:2020rni}.
+In Fig.~\ref{fig:PionPole}, the rotated contour is illustrated by a ray at angle $\theta$.
+For sufficiently large $p''$, the deformed contour returns counterclockwise to $+\infty$ on the real axis.
+In practical calculations, we ensure that the integrand decays rapidly enough that the integral along the arc can be neglected.
+This technique is akin to the ``complex scaling'' method used in many coordinate-space and momentum-space calculations of scattering and reaction processes, e.g., in Refs.~\cite{Ho:1983lwa, Moiseyev:1998gjp, Myo:2014ypa, Myo:2020rni,Hetherington:1965zza,Aaron:1966zz}.

 The implementation begins with the LSE~\eqref{eqn:LSE}: